timaparf/devops-test/README.md

 ### What needs to be done
 - Fork this repo
-- In you need to create terraform code for EKS cluster.
+- In `./k8s` directory you need to create terraform code for EKS cluster.
 Just basic but ready to work setup.
 - Use https://github.com/terraform-aws-modules/terraform-aws-eks module
 - EKS cluster should be in it's own private subnets.
 Subnets that are currently configured in `private_subnets` variable in VPC module are already taken, so you need to create additional set of subnets in the same VPC.
 Take `/22` range for them.
 - EKS cluster should have autoscaling enabled